 HUP ensures that all publications undergo a rigorous peer-review process.
 We aim to make the review process as efficient as possible whilst maintaining a high quality of reviewer feedback.

-Book proposals are reviewed by at least one external expert, and the review period is expected to take around six to eight weeks.
-With full manuscripts, there are at least two external experts and the review period can vary between ten to fourteen weeks, depending on reviewers’ individual schedules.
+Book proposals are reviewed by at least one external expert, and the review period is expected to take around eight to ten weeks.
+With full manuscripts, there are at least two external experts, and the review period can vary between twelve to sixteen weeks, depending on reviewers’ individual schedules.
 The review time includes both editorial and reviewers' review processes.

 HUP’s book review process is double anonymous.
 Each referee receives an anonymous manuscript for review, and the identities of the referees are not revealed to the author(s).
 Exceptions may be made by mutual prior agreement.

 For journals, HUP also allows different options of peer review, such as open review and triple-anonymous review – at the discretion of the journal’s editorial team.